 “The main reason to have a Will as a parent is to nominate a guardian for your children in the event of your deaths.
 Orphaned children under the age of 18 need to live with a responsible adult and the legal guardian can make this decision.
 It may be that the children will live with the guardian or the guardian can arrange for them to live with another member of the family.

 “However, not many parents realise that if a legal guardian hasn’t been appointed at the time of the parents’ death, then the family court will decide with whom they will live.
-Even if the family agrees this together, the court will still have to approve the final living arrangements.”Ann continues:
+Even if the family agrees this together, the court will still have to approve the final living arrangements.”Sarah continues:

 “If you have separated from your wife or husband but haven’t yet divorced, then you should definitely consider either writing or reviewing your Will as your ex is still legally your spouse.
 In the event of your death, your spouse may well inherit your entire estate.

-“However, you may wish to leave money in trust for your children to use at a later point, perhaps for education or as a deposit on a property, but that opportunity will be taken away from you if you haven’t specified your exact wishes in a Will.”Ann says:
+“However, you may wish to leave money in trust for your children to use at a later point, perhaps for education or as a deposit on a property, but that opportunity will be taken away from you if you haven’t specified your exact wishes in a Will.”Sarah says:

 “There’s so much to consider when making a Will that parents can feel very overwhelmed at having to make decisions about things that may or may not yet happen.
 But that’s what our experts are here to help with.